White Croatia: Dispute

 The DAI has other contradictory information.
 Although the Croats are described as living near the Franks in the West, they were said to be subject to repeated raids by the Pecheneg, who lived far to the East of this territory.
 The DAI says that the Pechenegs lived north of the Hungarians, and that the Croats bordered the Hungarians on the south.
-These chapters are known to have been based on several archival sources. Łowmiański, Sedov and Majorov suggest that the DAI mistakenly referred to 7th-century locations and migrations of peoples based on the location of contemporary Croats in Duchy of Bohemia and different sources when the account was compiled. Łowmiański criticized the primary use of a source from the South (DAI) instead of sources from the North which makes them more reliable to determine the location of the Northern Croats.
+These chapters are known to have been based on several archival sources.
+Already the 19th century scholars, and later the likes of Łowmiański, Sedov and Majorov among others, concluded that the DAI mistakenly referred to 7th-century location and migration of the Croats based on partial information of their location in the 9-10th century, and the information was from different sources when the account was compiled.
+Francis Dvornik (1956) considered that in the mid-6th century Croats lived and White Croatia included territory between Dniester and Lusatian Neisse rivers, but other scholars conclude that the Croats in the 7th century did not live yet near the territory of Bohemia, and Łowmiański considered that the Bohemian location and existence of the Croats is disputable even in the 10th century. Živković emphasized that White Croatia in the 7th century could not border Francia because "the Frankish borders had been far more towards the west", and Frankish sources do not mention and know anything about the Croats implying they must have lived much further to the East. Łowmiański criticized that some historians are primarily relying on and using a source from the South (DAI) instead of many other sources from the North which are more reliable to determine the location of the Croats and Croatia.
+Those sources mention Croats and Croatia at the Carpathian Mountains and never around river Elbe (Bohemia).

 In the 13th chapter which described the Hungarian neighbors, Franks to the West, Pechenegs to the North, and Moravians to the South, it is also mentioned that "on the other side of the mountains, the Croats are neighboring the Turks", however as are mentioned Pechenegs to the North while in the 4th century the Croats are mentioned as the Southern neighbors of the Hungarians, the account is of uncertain meaning, but most probably is referring to Croats living "on the other side" of Carpathian Mountains.